amingharbaoui/webAdvanced/README.md

-# webAdvanced
+# WEBADVANCED
-Fully responsive website with API integration, search functionality, dark mode, filters, and clean, well‑structured code.
+This repository is all about making a fully responsive website for school with API integration, search functionality, dark mode, filters, and clean, well‑structured code.